 Sossusvlei is one of the natural wonders of Africa.
 Huge towering dunes, said to be the highest in the world, rise over 1000 feet above the surrounding Namib Desert.
 The changing hues of the dunes at sunrise, and the shadows which fall across their curved ridges, make this a photographer’s paradise.
+This is truly a must see area when taking a trip to Namibia.

 There are few more uplifting ways to start the day than with a dawn walk across Dead Vlei to the base of ‘Big Daddy’, one of the tallest dunes, to make the ascent before the sun rises too high in the sky.